moustakas/legacyhalos/nb/README.rst

 * `match-legacysurvey-redmapper.ipynb`_ -- This notebook documents how we match
   the updated *redmapper-v6.3.1-sdssWISEphot.fits* catalog to the Legacy Survey DR5 photometric (Tractor) catalogs at NERSC.
+The output matched Tractor catalog is called *legacysurvey-dr5-redmapper-v6.3.1.fits*.

 Analysis
 --------
-* `legacysurvey-redmapper-parent.ipynb`_ -- Build a parent sample of central
-  galaxies (as defined by being in the redMaPPer/v6.3.1 catalog) with full-depth Legacy Survey grzW1W2 imaging as part of the fifth data release (DR5).
+* `legacyhalos-parent.ipynb`_ -- Build a parent sample of central galaxies (as defined by being in the redMaPPer/v6.3.1 centrals catalog) with full-depth Legacy Survey grzW1W2 imaging as part of the fifth data release (DR5).
 We also identify the subset of the sample with UPenn-PhotDec photometry.

+* `legacyhalos-parent-qaplots.ipynb`_ -- Generate QAplots from the legacyhalos
+  parent catalogs.

 Obsolete
 --------